-IP TAKE: ITVS gives almost all of their funding to projects that are meant for broadcast on public television.
+IP TAKE: ITVS gives almost all of its funding to projects intended for broadcast on public television.

-Open Call – You have two chances for Open Call funding throughout the year.
-The funding provided under this initiative varies widely as it provides completion funds for "single nonfiction public television programs on any subject, and from any viewpoint."
+Open Call – The funding provided under this initiative varies widely as it provides completion funds for "single nonfiction public television programs on any subject, and from any viewpoint."
 Deadlines are twice each year, typically in February and August.

 The Diversity Development Fund – This initiative provides up to $15,000 in funding for producers of color for projects that have not yet entered into the production phase.
-These grants are given for research and development in order to help develop single documentary programs for public television.
+These grants support research and development in order to help develop single documentary programs for public television.

 Digital Open Call - This initiative supports projects in pre-production for distribution on public media.
 It provides up to $30,000 in research and development funding.
 The annual deadline for application is in May.

-Series and Special Projects – Occasionally ITVS will award a few special series or projects funding to pay for the cost of development activities such as research and script development, as well as funding for production and post-production activities.
+Series and Special Projects – Occasionally ITVS provides funding for a few special series or projects to pay for the cost of development activities such as research and script development, as well as funding for production and post-production activities.
 These awards are extremely limited and proposals are accepted on an ongoing basis.
 These funds are meant for already commissioned documentary projects that "fall outside of the parameters of the standing initiatives."

 ITVS also accepts submissions for the Award-winning PBS series Independent Lens on an ongoing basis.
 Films in an advanced rough cut or fine cut or completed stage are all eligible.
-You can see the full guidelines here.
+See the full guidelines here.

-An important note: ITVS focuses all of its funding efforts on small, independent filmmakers and producers, so large film companies need not apply.
-Also, if you work for a commercial broadcast organization or film studio as producer/director and are considered a regular employee of that company, you don't qualify for ITVS funding.
-However, if you're simply a member of the staff and not a producer/director, you can qualify for funding.
+An important note: ITVS prioritizes small, independent filmmakers and producers, so large film companies need not apply.
+Also, grant seekers who work for a commercial broadcast organization or film studio as producer/director and are considered a regular employee of that company do not qualify for ITVS funding.
+However, staff members do qualify for funding.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)